-There are many health benefits of iodine for thyroid health as well as a complex relationship.
-Research affirms that iodine, a micronutrient present in many of the foods we eat (in trace amounts), is key in helping the thyroid gland make thyroid hormones.
-The body cannot produce iodine by itself, we are required to get it from the foods we eat or supplemental sources.
+There are many health benefits of iodine for thyroid health.
+Iodine, a micronutrient present in many of the foods we eat (in trace amounts), is key in helping the thyroid gland make thyroid hormones.
+The body cannot produce iodine by itself, so we are required to get it from the foods we eat or supplemental sources.

-As micronutrient concentrations in the soils are depleted, due to natural or toxic overload factors, the foods that used to hold iodine have been depleted of their natural levels.
-People have gone from eating plant and sea-based foods, to processed junk foods.
-All of these factors cause iodine levels to suffer.
+Our soils have been depleted of micronutrients over time, and as a result, foods that used to have higher iodine have been depleted of their natural levels.
+Over the past century, people have gone from eating more natural plant and sea-based foods to processed junk foods.
+All of these factors have caused iodine levels to decline in human diets.

-The body does this by capturing iodine from the blood stream, and encasing it in an “iodine trap.”
-Without adequate iodine, these hormones cannot be produced, and when this occurs, your health may suffer drastically.
+To create T3 and T4, the body first captures iodine from the bloodstream, and encases it in an "iodine trap."
+Without adequate iodine, these hormones cannot be produced, and when this occurs, your health may be affected.

-T3 and T4 are critical for metabolic functions that include metabolic rate, and the growth and smooth functionality of almost all of the body’s major organ systems.
-Research shows that, on a daily basis, a minimum of approximately 70 µg of iodine is needed to produce T3 and T4 hormones in the thyroid gland every day.
-When the thyroid does not have enough iodine, it can’t produce calcitonin, a chemical related to the body’s ability to keep calcium levels in balance.
+T3 and T4 are critical for key body functions that include metabolic rate, and the growth and smooth functioning of almost all of the body's major organ systems.
+On a daily basis, your body needs a minimum of 70 µg iodine to produce T3 and T4 hormones in the thyroid gland.
+When the thyroid does not have enough iodine, it can't produce calcitonin, a chemical related to the body's ability to keep calcium levels in balance.

 There is a delicate relationship between the thyroid gland, iodine levels, and overall health.
-Without iodine, energy levels plummet, hormones can become imbalanced, and physical and emotional states can suffer.
+Without iodine, your energy levels fall, hormones can become imbalanced, and physical and emotional states can change.

 In many areas of Europe, Russia, Asia, Australia and Africa, iodine deficiency is a serious health concern.
-Scientists agree that iodine deficiency is still a serious global health issue and that insufficient levels of iodine in the thyroid is the most common cause of global brain damage.
-Estimates show that approximately 1.9 billion people are at risk for brain damage due to lack of iodine and that these numbers fall heavily on unborn fetuses and children.
-Globally, a lack of iodine will affect around 50 million children.
+Scientists agree that iodine deficiency is still a serious global health issue and that an insufficient level of iodine is the most common cause of preventable brain damage in children globally.
+Approximately 1.9 billion people are at risk for lack of iodine and that these numbers fall heavily on unborn babies and children.